ApigeonAPE/Pigeons-Public-License-PPC/README.md

 ### Instructions
 Clone or download __PPC__ form this repositorie.Then add it into your repositories.

-At present,simplified Chinese,traditional Chinese and English are available.

 ### Participate & Contribute
 1. Fork